entropia/tip-toi-reveng/Table-Notes.md

 Tables
 ------

-After some header information and lots of zeros, there are obvious offset tables at `0x200`,`0x2e0`, `0x380`, `0x438`, `0x500`, `0x5c8`, `0x690`, `0x6a4`, `0x700`, `0x768`, `0x7e0`, possibly separated by streaks of `0xffff` (or are these just invalid entries?).

-The beginnig of these tables (`0x0200`) is also the first byte of the file!

- * The first two entries point somewhere in the table.
+The first 32-bit-word is an offset into the file.

- * All other entries are either `0xFFFFFFFF`, or point somewhere that follows the jump table pattern below.
- * Not all jump tables are referenced from the main table.
+At that position, there is a sequence of of more offsets (32-bits).
+I call this the *main table*.

+For most files, the main table consists of
+ * At first, two 32-bit numbers that do not seem to be offsets.
+(What are they?)
+ * Then, 32-bit offsets that point to (what I call) *jump tables* (see below).
+ * In between these offsets, there are streaks of 0xFFFFFFFF.

 Jump table pattern
 ------------------

-There is a pattern, consisting of
+Thre are many jump tables, and they seem to be important. some are referneced from the main table, but not all. (where the others referenced from?)

+The table consists of
  * A number,  16 bit.
 Commonly 16 or 17.
- * That many offsets, the first one commonly pointing directly after the list
+ * That many offsets, the first one commonly pointing directly after the list.
+These point to what I call *command lines*.

 In `WWW_Feuerwehr.gme`, this pattern is for example found at `0x00025e4`
  * First two bytes `1100` (= 17)